WordPress/performance/plugins/webp-uploads/readme.txt

 == Description ==

 This plugin adds WebP and AVIF support for media uploads within the WordPress application.
 By default, AVIF images will be generated if supported on the hosting server, otherwise WebP will be used as the output format.
 When both formats are available, the output format can be selected under `Settings > Media`.
-Modern images will be generated only for new uploads, pre-existing images will only converted to a modern format if images are "Regenerated".
+Modern images will be generated only for new uploads, pre-existing images will only converted to a modern format if images are regenerated.
+Images can be regenerated with a plugin like [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) or via WP-CLI with the `wp media regenerate` [command](https://developer.wordpress.org/cli/commands/media/regenerate/).

 By default, only modern image format sub-sizes will be generated for JPEG uploads - only the original uploaded file will still exist as a JPEG image, generated image sizes use be WebP or AVIF files.
 To change this behavior, there is a checkbox in `Settings > Media` "Also output JPEG" that - when checked - will result in the plugin generating both JPEG and WebP or AVIF images for every sub-size (noting again that this will only affect newly uploaded images, i.e. after making said change).